zuoyifan132/manusRAG/README.md

 - Switch between existing sessions
 - Ask questions about your documents
 - View the retrieved context used for each answer
+- Configure folder monitoring for automatic document ingestion

+### Folder Monitoring
+To configure folder monitoring:
+1. Navigate to the "Folder Monitoring" tab in the web interface
+2. Specify the folder path to monitor
+3. Set the monitoring interval (how often to check for updates)
+4. Choose processing configurations for documents in the folder
+5. Start the monitoring service

+The system will automatically detect new or updated files in the folder and add them to the vector database after processing.

 ## Advanced Usage